Scalable Posterior Uncertainty for Flexible Density-Based Clustering: Theoretical guarantees

-We now study the asymptotic properties of our methodology when DBC is performed through the upper-level set procedure described in Subsection~\ref{sub:DBC}.
-We adopt the frequentist assumption that the data are i.i.d.\ from an unknown distribution $F_*$ with density $f_*$.\footnote{We denote by $F_*^n$ the $n$-fold product measure induced by $F_*$.} Our strategy is to translate convergence of the estimator $f_{\theta_{n,0}}$ into contraction of the MPD for the density, and then into consistency of the induced clustering.
+We now study the asymptotic properties of our methodology when DBC is performed through level set clustering as described in the previous section.
+We explicitly adopt the frequentist assumption that the data are i.i.d.\ from an unknown distribution $F_*$ with density $f_*$.\footnote{We denote by $F_*^n$ the $n$-fold product measure induced by $F_*$.} At a high level, our proposed methodology comprises three steps: computing a frequentist density estimator $f_{\theta_{n,0}}$, obtaining a score-based martingale posterior at the level of the density, and translating that into clustering uncertainty via DBC.
+Our strategy for obtaining theoretical convergence guarantees reflects this process: we start from convergence of the estimator $f_{\theta_{n,0}}$, then establish contraction of the MPD for the density, and finally ensure consistency of the induced clustering.